saghonfly/SimpleEspNowConnection/README.md

 ## Limitation

 - Encryption/Decryption of payload is not implemented yet.
-- Maximum number of bytes which can be send is limited to 240

 ## Features

 - In theory, infinite number of clients can be used to communicate with one server
+- Maximum number of bytes per message can extend EspNow linitation of 250 bytes.

 ## Licence